zodea23/Kogi-Visual-Essay-Project/README.md

 # Basic usage

+# Brief History of the Kogi People
+- One of the few tribes from Columbia
+- Moved higher in the mountains to stay in isolation for centuries
+- Because of Spanish conquistadores in the 15th century
+- Descendants of ancient civilization: Tayrona
+- Since colonization, they have lost most of the mid to lower elevation of their ancestral land

 ## Image

 _Girl with a Pearl Earring_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer,